mariateodorapopescu/rust-workshop/README.md

 ### If Expressions

 The `if` expression facilitates conditional branching in Rust.
 The condition must evaluate to a boolean, and the associated block of code executes if the condition is true.
 Adding an optional `else` expression provides an alternative block for false conditions.

-## Dive Deeper

-Explore the individual exercises and code snippets within the repository to gain a deeper understanding of Rust.
-Each section provides valuable insights into different aspects of the language.
-Happy coding! 🦀🚀